alireza-hme/supervised-learning/README.md

-# Multi Var Linear Regression
+# Linear Regression
-Predict house prices with Linear Regression with NumPy, Matplotlib and Scikit-learn
+Predict house prices with Linear Regression(SGD) using NumPy, Matplotlib and Scikit-learn

 ## Instructions to Run in Development